 WHH is implementing over a hundred projects worldwide either focussed on WASH or in which WASH is a key component.
-In 2019 our WASH interventions reached around three million people, primarily located in rural areas of sub-Saharan Africa and South and South-East Asia.
-The Covid-19 pandemic requires an adaptation and expansion of WASH activities in all project countries of WHH.
-All WASH subsectors are affected: i) the provision of safe water ii) access to sanitation including environmental health and waste management, iii) hygiene promotion (with a focus on risk behavior adaptation) and iv) WASH coordination.
+In 2019 our WASH interventions reached around three million people, primarily located in rural areas of sub-Saharan Africa and South- and South-East Asia.
+The COVID-19 pandemic requires an adaptation and expansion of WASH activities in all countries where WHH is working.
+All WASH subsectors are affected: i) the provision of safe water ii) access to sanitation including environmental health and waste management, iii) hygiene promotion (with a focus on risk behaviour adaptation) and iv) WASH coordination.

 The COVID-19 pandemic hits the poorest people hardest.
 Long-term development measures are needed.

 With less food produced and sold locally, and disruptions to the import and/or transport of food from elsewhere in the country, there are food shortages and price increases.
-The poorest can no longer afford to eat a sufficient quantity and quality of food, and their nutritional sta-tus deteriorates.
-School closures cause learners to miss out on school meals and families face the additional burden of providing these meals to their children.
+The poorest can no longer afford to eat a sufficient quantity and quality of food, and their nutritional status thus deteriorates.
+School closures cause students to miss out on school meals and families face the additional burden of providing these meals to their children.

 WHH will assist recovery and resilience building by providing support to rebuilding the agriculture sector all along the food value chain and increasing the availability and consumption of nutrient-dense, micronutrient-rich foods at household level.

-The Covid-19 crisis demands inventive humanitarian solutions which allow physical distancing while continuing to accelerate the fight against hunger.
-Below are two examples from WHH’s work:
+The COVID-19 crisis demands inventive humanitarian solutions which allow physical distancing while continuing to accelerate the fight against hunger.
+Below are two examples from Welthungerhilfe's work:

 The Child Growth Monitor